 A little over two years ago, I’ve announced that OpenDeck firmware started supporting various Arduino boards.
-It was a major milestone – the firmware design was modular enough that it could support various targets instead of just official OpenDeck board.
-Now, it’s time to announce another major milestone: with the newly released firmware support for ARM targets is added – more specifically, OpenDeck can run on 32-bit STM32 microcontrollers!
+It was a major milestone - the firmware design was modular enough that it could support various targets instead of just official OpenDeck board.
+Now, it’s time to announce another major milestone: OpenDeck can now run on 32-bit STM32 microcontrollers!

 You might be wondering why OpenDeck needs to support ARM when everything works fine as is.
 Perhaps ironically, over the last few months the target with which I had the most issues supporting it was my own official OpenDeck board.
 That board is based on ATmega32u4 AVR microcontroller.
 Let’s get over the specs of that particular MCU: